stefaanc/stefaanc.github.io/_posts/2020-03-01-notes-on-implementing-comments.md

 Reading [Markdown's XXS Vulnerability](https://github.com/showdownjs/showdown/wiki/Markdown's-XSS-Vulnerability-%28and-how-to-mitigate-it%29), and a more extensive list of attack vectors on this [XSS filter evasion cheat sheet](https://owasp.org/www-community/xss-filter-evasion-cheatsheet), convinced me I need to do something about this.

 As a first line of protection, we don't allow any HTML in the markdown for comments.
-We strip HTML in the markdown input.
+We strip HTML in the markdown input, using the Liquid `strip_html` filter.

 ```markdown
 > hello <a name="n" href="javascript:alert('xss attack')">*you*</a>